anahuynh27/FitnessTracker_FrontEnd/README.md

 As any user when browsing the app, I want to

-    click links/tabs that display different parts of the app. see the route I am visiting in the url bar (i.e. Routines tab should have a route https://example.com/routines) stay on the "same page", while seeing the content update (i.e. use React Router, no page refresh) see Components/Tabs with corresponding routes:
+    click links/tabs that display different parts of the app. ** see the route I am visiting in the url bar (i.e. Routines tab should have a route https://example.com/routines) ✔️ stay on the "same page", while seeing the content update (i.e. use React Router, no page refresh) ** see Components/Tabs with corresponding routes:
-        Home
+        Home ✔️
-        Routines
+        Routines ✔️
-        My Routines
+        My Routines ✔️
-        Activities
+        Activities ✔️
         Login/Register (optional.
-Could be alternatively created as a modal or part of the header/footer)
+Could be alternatively created as a modal or part of the header/footer) ✔️ * (might need in footer)

 User

 As an unregistered visitor I want to:

-    see a Sign Up/Sign In form in the header/footer, on a tab (with or without matching route) or in a modal be able to sign up for a new account with valid username/password combination see meaningful messages if there are errors during registration, so that I may correct them see tabbed navigation for Routines and Activities (with matching routes)
+    see a Sign Up/Sign In form in the header/footer, on a tab (with or without matching route) or in a modal ✔️ be able to sign up for a new account with valid username/password combination ✔️ see meaningful messages if there are errors during registration, so that I may correct them ✔️ ** (need to perhaps have a pop up) see tabbed navigation for Routines and Activities (with matching routes) ✔️

 As a registered user I want to:

-    be able to log in with my username/password combination see meaningful messages if there are errors during login, so that I may correct them stay logged in between page visits (for example, if I close my browser, and come back later) be able to log out if I am logged in see tabbed navigation for Routines, My Routines (once logged in), and Activities (with matching routes)
+    be able to log in with my username/password combination ✔️ see meaningful messages if there are errors during login, so that I may correct them ✔️ ** (might need a popup for signing in) stay logged in between page visits (for example, if I close my browser, and come back later) ✔️ be able to log out if I am logged in ✔️ see tabbed navigation for Routines, My Routines (once logged in), and Activities (with matching routes) ✔️ 1/2 ** (look into activities part of this)

 Routines

 As any user on the Routines tab, I want to:

     see a list of all public routines showing:
-        The routine name, goal, and creator's username A list of activities for the routine, including their name, description, and duration and/or count
+        The routine name, goal, and creator's username ✔️ A list of activities for the routine, including their name, description, and duration and/or count ** (need more info on this)

 As a registered user on the My Routines tab, I want to:

-    be shown a form to create a new routine the form should have text fields for name and goal
+    be shown a form to create a new routine the form should have text fields for name and goal ✔️

     for each routine which is owned by me I should be able to update the name and goal for the routine